 - i) Each Fixed Rate Bond bears interest from (and including) the Interest Commencement Date at the rate(s) per annum equal to the Interest Coupon.
-Interest will be payable in arrears on the Payment Date(s) in each year up to (and including) the Maturity Date. - ii) Interest shall be calculated in respect of any period by applying the Interest Coupon to the aggregate outstanding nominal amount of the relevant Fixed Rate Bonds and, in each case, multiplying such sum by the applicable Day Count Fraction and rounding the resultant figure to the nearest Sub-Unit of the relevant specified currency, half of any such Sub-Unit being rounded upwards or otherwise, in accordance with applicable market convention.
+Interest will be payable in arrears on the Payment Date(s) in each year up to (and including) the Maturity Date. - ii) Interest shall be calculated in respect of any period by applying the Interest Coupon to the aggregate outstanding nominal amount of the relevant Fixed Rate Bonds and, in each case, multiplying such sum by the applicable Day Count Fraction and rounding the resultant figure to the nearest Sub-Unit of the relevant specified currency, half of any such Sub-Unit being rounded upwards or downwards, in accordance with the rules and procedures of VP from time to time.